 - Setting the vision, ethos and strategic direction for each school and for the federation as a whole;

 - Holding the Head of Federation to account for the educational performance of each school and its pupils;

 - Overseeing the financial performance of each school and ensuring money is well spent.

 The Governing Body meets four times each year (minimum).
 Much of the work of the Governing Body is done by committees which meet at least every term (three times in the year).
 At Sphere, we have the following committees.

-- Resources: This committee’s main purpose is to ensure that spending for each school remains within budget and that all funds are spent wisely to best meet the needs of the pupils; whilst it meets every term, there are additional review meetings with the local authority finance officer; health and safety of each school site is also part of this committee’s remit.
+- Resources: This committee’s main purpose is to ensure that spending for each school remains within budget and that all funds are spent wisely to best meet the needs of the pupils.
+Although it meets every term, there are additional review meetings with the local authority finance officer.
+Like the Teaching, Learning and Children committee, an important area of work for the committee is safeguarding: the health and safety practices and policies in place at each school site is part of this committee’s remit.

 There are also committees for Performance Management and for Pay, although these meet less frequently.
 A federation Steering Group also meets every month, and a Church Distinctiveness Group (St James’ only) regularly meets.

 In September 2016 a new Governing Body was formed in keeping with statutory guidance from the Department for Education when Moortown Primary joined the existing Federation of Scholes (Elmet) Primary, and St James’ Church of England VC Primary.
 The new federation was named Sphere Federation.
 The number of governors was reduced and appointed on a skills basis.
 Current members of the Governing Body of Sphere Federation are listed below.

 If you want to be part of Sphere Federation’s Governing Body please enquire about any vacancies by contacting the Chair of Governors, or David Roundtree, the Head of Federation.
 For guidance and advice about being a governor, visit Leeds City Council website, or find out more and sign up to be a governor at Inspiring Governance.